If you’re looking for something fun and unique to do in downtown Las Vegas, the shark tank at Golden Nugget has got you covered.

 The folks who oversee The Tank, by the way, also take care of the hotel’s other huge aquarium at The Chart House.

-The Tank tour at Golden Nugget costs $40, and tours take place at 1:30 p.m. each Wednesday.
+The Tank tour at Golden Nugget costs $50, and tours take place at 1:30 p.m. each Wednesday and Sunday.